wpmetabox/docsv2/docs/extensions/mb-relationships.md

 Name | Description
 ---|---
 Label | The field label.
 Leaving it empty to hide the field label.
-Label description | A description displayed below the field label.
+Label description | A description is displayed below the field label.
-Input description | A description displayed below the field input.
+Input description | A description is displayed below the field input.
 Placeholder | The custom placeholder for the select dropdown.
 Query args | Custom query args to get posts/terms/users to select from.
 It's a set of key-value pairs, which represent the arguments like in the `WP_Query` (for posts), `get_terms` (for terms) and `get_users` (for users).
 Max items | The maximum number of selected items.
-If you want to set the relationship 1:1 or 1:n, then set it 1 (for 1:1 make sure to set on both "From" and "To" side).
+If you want to set the relationship 1:1 or 1:n, then set it 1 (for 1:1 make sure to set it on both the "From" and "To" sides).
 Add more text | The custom text for the add more button.
 Before | A custom HTML to output before the field.
 After | A custom HTML to output after the field.